gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Get-AIPScannerStatus.md

     - **Finished**, if the last scan has completed

-For more information, see [Verify scanning details per scanner node and repository](/azure/information-protection/deploy-aip-scanner-tsg#verify-scanning-details-per-scanner-node-and-repository).

 **Classic client**

 The **Get-AIPScannerStatus** cmdlet returns the current status of the scanner service for Azure Information Protection.